MaratGumarov/snowflake/readme.md

 ```sh
 npm run build
 ```
 The optimized output will be in the `dist` folder.
+Make sure to include `index.html` in the `src` directory so that Webpack can copy it into the `dist` folder during the build process.

 ## Contributions
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Whether it's adding new features, improving visuals, or fixing bugs, your help is greatly appreciated!